 Jaspreet Kaur was born and raised in the 209 and takes great pride her hometown, Ceres.
 She left home for the first time to obtain her B.S in Health Sciences from CSU East Bay.
 As her passion for heath grew, she went on and earned her Masters of Public Health from San Jose State University.
 Despite her growing love for the Bay Area, there was really no place like home.
 Jaspreet moved back to Ceres after finishing her studies and is now mobilizing the Sikh Punjabi community in her region through a public health lens.
 Jaspreet loves trying new food and being around nature.
 In order to strive, she needs her daily doses of coffee and working out.
 If you’d like a daily positive affirmation, get in touch with Jaspreet at firstname.lastname@example.org.

 Ragini Kaur - Greater Bay Area Community Organizer

 Ragini was born in Bangkok, Thailand, and moved to the Bay Area at the age of twelve.
-Music was an integral part of her life which shaped her identity as an artist and a Sikh woman.
+Music and Keertan was an integral part of her life which shaped her identity as an artist and a Sikh woman.
 Through music, Ragini was able to learn about her roots and heritage, and grew to cherish her Sikh identity.
 Ragini has always been involved in the local East Bay community and participated in many Sikh youth-led events.
 Ragini attended San Francisco State to pursue film production, and loves to share stories through visual arts.
 She currently continues her passion as a musician, a photographer, and a cinematographer.
-She deeply cares the growth of the Sikh community and hopes to empower the upcoming generations.
+She deeply cares about the growth of the Sikh community and hopes to empower the upcoming generations.
 Get in touch with Ragini at email@example.com.